 - Is a permanent employee who normally works 30 or more hours a week.
-If coverage is also offered to part-time employees, is a part-time employee who normally works at least half of the weekly hours of a full-time employee or 15 hours per week, whichever is greater. - Is enrolled through an employer group that is current in the payment of the applicable premium for coverage.
+If coverage is also offered to part-time employees, is a part-time employee who normally works at least half of the weekly hours of a full-time employee or 15 hours per week, whichever is greater - Is enrolled through an employer group that is current in the payment of the applicable fully insured pemium or self-insured administrative fee for coverage

-A bona-fide employer/employee relationship must exist.
-Persons who are not bona-fide employees maybe enrolled as subscribers under the following circumstances:
+A bona fide employer/employee relationship must exist.
+Persons who are not bona fide employees maybe enrolled as subscribers under the following circumstances:

-- When continuation of coverage is required by the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA) or other applicable law; and - When an employer allows an early retiree (or his or her dependents) to continue the HPHC coverage the early retiree received as an active employee and meets all HPHC underwriting guidelines, including payment of the same employer contribution as is paid for active employees.
+- When continuation of coverage is required by the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA) or other applicable law; and - When an employer allows an early retiree (or his or her dependents) to continue the HPHC coverage the early retiree received as an active employee and meets all HPHC underwriting guidelines, including payment of the same employer contribution as is paid for active employees